Marwan I: Early life and family

 Marwan was born in 2 or 4 AH (623 or 626 CE).
 His father was al-Hakam ibn Abi al-As of the Banu Umayya (Umayyads), the strongest clan of the Quraysh, a polytheistic tribe which dominated the town of Mecca in the Hejaz.
 The Quraysh converted to Islam en masse in c.
 630 following the conquest of Mecca by the Islamic prophet Muhammad, himself a member of the Quraysh.
-Marwan knew Muhammad and is thus counted among the latter's sahaba (companions).
+Marwan knew Muhammad and is thus counted among the latter's companions.
 Marwan's mother was Amina bint Alqama of the Kinana, the ancestral tribe of the Quraysh which dominated the area stretching southwest from Mecca to the Tihama coastline.

 Marwan had at least sixteen children, among them at least twelve sons from five wives and an umm walad (concubine).
-From his wife A'isha, a daughter of his paternal first cousin Mu'awiya ibn Abu Sufyan, he had his eldest son Abd al-Malik, Mu'awiya and daughter Umm Amr.
-Umm Amr later married Sa'id ibn Khalid ibn Amr, a great-grandson of Marwan's paternal first cousin Uthman ibn Affan, who became caliph (leader of the Muslim community) in 644.
+From his wife A'isha, a daughter of his paternal first cousin Mu'awiya ibn al-Mughira, he had his eldest son Abd al-Malik, Mu'awiya and daughter Umm Amr.
+Umm Amr later married Sa'id ibn Khalid ibn Amr, a great-grandson of Marwan's paternal first cousin Uthman ibn Affan, who became the third caliph (leader of the Muslim community) in 644.
 Marwan's wife Layla bint Zabban ibn al-Asbagh of the Banu Kalb tribe bore him Abd al-Aziz and daughter Umm Uthman, who was married to Caliph Uthman's son al-Walid; al-Walid was also married at one point to Marwan's daughter Umm Amr.
 Another of Marwan's wives, Qutayya bint Bishr of the Banu Kilab, bore him Bishr and Abd al-Rahman, the latter of whom died young.
 One of Marwan's wives, Umm Aban al-Kubra, was a daughter of Caliph Uthman.
 She was mother to six of his sons, Aban, Uthman, Ubayd Allah, Ayyub, Dawud and Abd Allah, though the last of them died a child.
 Marwan was married to Zaynab bint Umar, a granddaughter of Abu Salama from the Banu Makhzum, who mothered his son Umar.
 Marwan's umm walad was also named Zaynab and gave birth to his son Muhammad.
 Marwan had ten brothers and was the paternal uncle of ten nephews.